OCVL/Full-Auto-Density-Mapping/README.md

 # Full-Auto-Density-Mapping
-The reference implementation of the algorithms described in
+The reference implementation of the algorithms described in:

 Cooper, R.F., Kalaparambath, S., Aguirre, G.K., Morgan, J.I.W.
 "The normative human photoreceptor mosaic: Analysis of a publicly available adaptive optics image repository"